PGPAuth/PGPAuth_Spec/Specification.md

 ## 4. Signing

-The Request is signed and transferred OpenPGP format.
+The Request is signed and transferred in OpenPGP format.
 User-software MUST send the signed request with ASCII-Armor (not binary) and you SHOULD do a cleartext-signature (the plain request should be readable).
 Server-software SHOULD accept binary-type signatures.

 It is RECOMMENDED to disallow keys smaller than 2048 bit and user-software with key-generation SHOULD use 4096 bit as default key-length.